django-cms/django-cms/docs/topics/commonly_used_plugins.rst

         # ...
     )

-There are some settings you can set in your settings.py to overwrite some default behavior:
+There are some settings you can set in your ``settings.py`` to overwrite some default behaviour:

 * ``VIDEO_AUTOPLAY`` ((default: ``False``)
 * ``VIDEO_AUTOHIDE`` (default: ``False``)